Fireworks Guide: Ice Fountains

 - Bright, silver fountains intended for indoor use.

-- Can be used on cakes or attached to bottles.
+- Can be used on cakes or attached to bottles with a suitable clip.

 - Low smoke and no hot sparks.